Published 02 Oct 2023

 If they do not complete the annual registration requirements by 31 December, the following applies

-Closer to the 31 December removal date, VIT will communicate with you about any teachers employed in your school or early childhood service who have not completed their annual registration tasks and are at risk of being removed from the register in 2023.
-To ensure we communicate effectively, please update your Employer portal with all teachers currently employed at your school.
+Closer to the 31 December removal date, VIT will communicate with you about any teachers employed in your school or early childhood service who have not completed their annual registration tasks and are at risk of being removed from the register of teachers in 2024.
+To ensure we communicate effectively, please update your Employer portal with all teachers currently employed at your school or early childhood service.

-Your support in the annual teacher registration period will reduce the risk of unregistered teaching practice in Victorian schools.
+Your support in the annual teacher registration period will reduce the risk of unregistered teaching practice in Victoria.

 Frequently asked questions